suoapvs/EepromMemory/README.md

 For Arduino boards.

 The Library implements a set of methods for reading and writing data in a memory.
-Provides an object-oriented interface for reading and writing data in a memory, using the EEPROM library.
+Provides an object-oriented interface for reading and writing data in a memory, using the "[EEPROM.h](https://www.arduino.cc/en/Reference/EEPROM)" "library.

 ## Installation